mehturt/xmms2_lastfm_scrobbler/README.md

 ## Issues

-It could be integrated with xmms2 to startup automatically after xmms2 is started.
+- It could be integrated with xmms2 to startup automatically after xmms2 is started.
 The only issue is the last.fm authentication the first time user runs the scrobbler, which must be done via a web browser.
 I tried to launch "links" from the script, but it did not work for me.

+- Script goes to an infinite loop once `xmms2 quit` is executed.